-With the launch of Safari 12, the users have access to the Favourite icon; they call it Favicon.
+On Safari in iOS 12 to iOS 14, users have access to the Favourite icon, known as Favicon.
 It is a tiny visual webpage indicator on the title bar and tab bar.
 These little icons let you see the websites open in your browser at once.
 This can eventually be of great help to avoid juggling multiple tabs and trying to keep things organized.
 So, let’s take a look at how to enable favicons in Safari on an iPhone, iPad, or Mac.

 How to Turn ON Favicons in Safari on iPhone and iPad